-The Company's Internal Audit function, established in 2017, completed its "Three Lines of Defense" model.
 The Internal Audit Leader has the responsibility to develop and execute the Company's annual risk-based audit plan.
 The Company currently utilizes a third-party service provider to access subject matter experts and additional auditor resources on an as-needed basis.